hacks-guide/Guide-WiiU/docs/extras/dump-games.md

 ?> Dumping and installing games requires a working Homebrew setup, so make sure to finish the main guide on installing CFW first before following this.

+!> It is **ILLEGAL** to share the files dumped with this guide.
+If you intend to use this guide to share your dumped games, don't.

 ### Instructions {docsify-ignore}

 <!-- tabs:start -->